JimLynchCodes/rust-cli-exercises/README.md

 ## How To Work Through The Examples
 The numbers prefixing each folder are meant to be a recommended path to following in exploring these projects, but feel free to jump around as they are completely independent of each other!

-Each project has a README that explains the problem being solved and skills practiced.
+Each project has a README that explains the problem to be solved and skills practiced.

 <br/>